EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Set Option Cause Recompile
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/103)

-Setting options in batches, stored procedures and triggers cause recompilation.
+Setting options in batches, stored procedures, and triggers cause recompilation.
 They should be compiled just once and have their plans reused for subsequent calls.
 The query will be more performant and use less memory.

 [Back to top](#top)